KrisAirdancer/6630-lego-set-visualizer/README.md

 Our Process Book, which contains information on the design process of this project, can be found in the "documentation" directory of this project.

-The data for this project was retrieved from the [Rebrickable Lego Database](https://rebrickable.com/) which makes their database of Lego pieces and sets available to the public [here](https://rebrickable.com/downloads/).
+The data for this project was retrieved from the [Rebrickable.com](https://rebrickable.com/) where a public database of Lego pieces and sets is publicly hosted on their downloads page [here](https://rebrickable.com/downloads/).

 The website and visualizations were built using plain JavaScript and [D3.js](https://d3js.org/).
 No other libraries were used.